melbournebioinformatics/MelBioInf_docs/README.md

 To create your new tutorial:

+* The layout and formatting templates are located here: https://github.com/melbournebioinformatics/MB_training_template (docs/layout_template.md and docs/formatting_template.md).

 * Create a new subdirectory under `docs/tutorials` with a meaningful name, e.g. `docs/tutorials/molecular_modelling`
-* Create a main Markdown document within that folder, containing the tutorial instructions, e.g. `docs/tutorials/molecular_modelling/molecular_modelling.md`.
-You can use other tutorials as a template for the layout.
+* Copy the layout template into the new subdirectory, rename and edit it to contain the tutorial instructions, e.g. `docs/tutorials/molecular_modelling/molecular_modelling.md`.
 * Add your main Markdown document to `mkdocs.yml` in the correct section.
 This will cause a link to it to appear in the menu of tutorials.
 * Create a `media` subdirectory, e.g. `docs/tutorials/molecular_modelling/media`.
 Copy in any images you need from other tutorials (e.g. logos).
 You can add any images here that you want to link into your Markdown documents.
 * Create a `README.md` file in your tutorial subdirectory, e.g. `docs/tutorials/molecular_modelling/README.md`.
 You can copy the format of this file from another tutorial.
 Add your own name as a PR reviewer for future changes.

 Add slides: